Autumn at Upper Cataract Falls in Cataract Falls State Recreation Area

 Explore Indiana destinations

 Friendly, funky and hospitable.
 Yep, that’s Indy.
-Start your day off with breakfast at one of our farm-to-table restaurants, where your meal is sourced just steps away in Indiana’s rich farmland.
-Shop at our trendy, local boutiques.
+Start your day off with breakfast at a farm-to-table restaurants, where your meal is sourced just steps away in Indiana’s rich farmland.
+Shop at trendy, local boutiques.
 Explore over sixty pieces of public art, where Indy pride is prominent and photo opportunities are a must.View more